August 18, 2022

 Are you contributing as much as you can to your workplace retirement plan or IRA?
 If you are nearing 62 or so, have you begun to consider whether you might be able to delay starting Social Security?
 You will earn a much higher benefit if you wait until your full retirement age (between 66 and 67 depending on your birth year).
 Waiting until age 70 earns you the highest possible benefit.
 I also want you to start planning for how you will be able to cover having at-home care later in life since Medicare does not cover it.
 You can save more in your retirement accounts to prepare for this cost, or you can consider getting a long-term care insurance policy.
 LTCI can cover at-home care and can also be used to pay expenses if you one day move to managed care.

 And there is no excuse for not having the essential documents that will make sure you are well taken care of later in life.
-The financial power of attorney is a Must Have Document that ensures whoever you appoint can step in and manage your finances if you ever become unable to handle things.
+The financial power of attorney is one of the MUST HAVE™ Documents that ensures whoever you appoint can step in and manage your finances if you ever become unable to handle things.
 A health care proxy (paired with your advance directive) is the person you appoint to advocate for your medical wishes if you are ever unable to communicate with your medical team.

 Plan for passing on.